nodejs/nodejs.org/COLLABORATOR_GUIDE.md

    - Add a new entry to the `INSTALL_METHODS` array.
    - Each entry should have the following properties:
-     - `iconImage`: The path to the icon image for the installation method.
+     - `iconImage`: The React component of the icon image for the installation method.
 This should be an SVG component stored within `apps/site/components/Icons/InstallationMethod` and must follow the other icon component references (being a `FC` supporting `SVGSVGElement` props).
+       - Don't forget to add it on the `index.tsx` file from the `InstallationMethod` folder.
      - `recommended`: A boolean indicating if this method is recommended.
 This property is available only for official installation methods.
      - `url`: The URL for the installation method.
      - `value`: The key of the installation method, which must be unique.